-- a) The school district assigns a Project Manager, who is responsible for the successful delivery of the complete project. - b) The Project Manager retains the project architect, specialty consultants and construction manager (refer Section D for selection process) for the duration of the project. - c) The Project Manager establishes the Project Design Advisory Committee and proceeds with the design and review of the project in accordance with District Policy 701.2-R Capital Project Design Review Process. - 4.
-Permits and Tendering a) The project architect assembles the necessary documents to apply for a building permit from the City of Richmond.
+- a) The District assigns a Project Manager, who is responsible for the successful delivery of the complete project. - b) The Project Manager retains the project architect, specialty consultants and construction manager (refer Section D for selection process) for the duration of the project. - c) The Project Manager establishes the Project Design Advisory Committee and proceeds with the design and review of the project in accordance with District Policy 701.2-R Capital Project Design Review Process.

+4. Permits and Tendering